-Indicate “requesting a single room” on the housing contract, and fill in details why.
+Indicate “requesting a single room” on the housing application, and fill in details why.

 Provide to the JSC Learning Specialist separate documentation of why there is a need.
 Generally, we recognize health (including mental health) and learning issues as possible reasons for prioritizing a single room.
 We strongly recommend students complete a disclosure form for any disabilities.

 Students who have a disability will receive first priority if the appropriate office agrees it is necessary.
 If single rooms remain, they will be assigned first-come, first-serve.